Sutton railway station (London): Services

-During the peak hours, the station is served by an additional half-hourly service to London Victoria via Norbury and via Hackbridge.
+During the peak hours, the station is served by an additional half-hourly service to London Victoria via Norbury and a half-hourly service between Epsom and London Victoria via Hackbridge.

 On Saturday evenings (after approximately 18:45) and on Sundays, there is no service south of Dorking to Horsham.

 Connections

-London Buses routes 80, 164, 280, 470, S1, S3 and S4, night route N44 and non-TFL route 420 serve the station.
+London Buses routes 80, 164, 280, 470, S1, S2, S3 and S4, night route N44 and non-TFL routes 420 and 820 serve the station.

 Future

 A planned extension to the Tramlink light rail or a separate bus rapid transit (BRT) system called the Sutton Link will create a new tram or BRT/rail interchange in Sutton, offering services to South Wimbledon via St Helier.

+In 2018, Transport for London (TfL) proposed three routes for the Sutton Link project, targeting South Wimbledon, Colliers Wood, and Wimbledon.
+In February 2020, TfL approved the route to Colliers Wood.
+According to a now-deleted consultation, the Sutton Link was expected to reduce public transport journey times from Sutton town centre to Colliers Wood by up to 18 minutes (a 50% reduction) and could accommodate approximately 2,200 passengers per hour.
+However, the project was paused later in 2020 due to funding challenges arising from the COVID-19 pandemic.
+In 2024, the newly elected MP for Sutton, Luke Taylor, pledged to lobby to make it happen.